 While I have been engaged in web development for many years, learning the nuances of a new platform was both fun and infuriating.
 Most days, I would storm away from the computer in utter frustration at unexpected and annoying coding issues.
 Ten minutes later, I would be shouting a victorious triumph to an otherwise empty flat.
 There were weeks of a sore back and sorer eyes.
 Overall though, the sense of accomplishment most days was something I’d not felt in a long time.

 When designing the site in WordPress, a lot of thought went into the general aesthetic and user interface.
 The dark mode theme was an intentional design choice to make the experience of being on the site easier on the eyes.
 That decision initially started with backgrounds and text colour but eventually became an influence over the entire website.
 Continuity is a concept that I have always resonated with, and the final version of the website represents cohesion and commitment to minimalist design principles.

 Another shift with the redesign had to do with images.
 While the website has never featured photos of my work and never will, there were images of people and their hair that had I sourced from stock image providers.
 These are now gone.
-In fact, there are zero photos of hair anywhere on the website, and I am thrilled with that decision.
+In fact, there are no photos of hair anywhere on the website, and I am thrilled with that decision.
 In their place are photos I took of the tools that I am proud to own and use.
 I find that point of difference refreshing while simultaneously ridding the site of hair-related, image-based bias.